Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 12 April 2025 02.21.06 UTC
+- WIB: Sabtu, 12 April 2025 03.28.13 UTC
-- WITA: Sabtu, 12 April 2025 03.21.06 UTC
+- WITA: Sabtu, 12 April 2025 04.28.13 UTC
-- WIT: Sabtu, 12 April 2025 04.21.06 UTC
+- WIT: Sabtu, 12 April 2025 05.28.13 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: nature
+Kategori: friendship